shnizzedy/SM_openSMILE/openSMILE_preprocessing/noise_replacement/README.md

 ## replace_silence(original, mask, rate)
 Function to create a clip in which silences are replaced by masks.

+# nr_openSMILE
+Script to run selected openSMILE config files on sound files with noises replaced by various methods (see [`openSMILE_preprocessing/noise_replacement`](https://github.com/shnizzedy/SM_openSMILE/tree/master/openSMILE_preprocessing/noise_replacement "noise_replacement") for noise replacement details).

+## run_openSMILE(config_file, sound_file)
+Function to run the openSMILE with a specified config_file on a specified sound file and save the results.

 # Method used to determine appropriate noise masking method

 ## Data